Exclusive: Facebook earns 51 percent of ad revenue overseas - executives

 In India, e-commerce startups are exploding and many are using Facebook's advertising platform to reach new consumers, Neary said.

-The company has also initiated specific methods tailored to the country including optimizing video and pictures for slower connections in India, where an ad product called "missed call" also helps customers avoid phone call charges.
+The company has also initiated specific methods tailored to the country including optimising video and pictures for slower connexions in India, where an ad product called "missed call" also helps customers avoid phone call charges.

 Many people in India dial a friend and hang up to send a signal without incurring charges.